Nordix/nfqueue-loadbalancer/README.md

 ip route add default via 192.168.1.1 table 1
 ```

+### More info

+* [Maglev](maglev.md) - How functions from the Google load-balancer is used
+* [Fragment handling](fragments.md) - How fragmented packets are handled
+* [Improved TCP performance](syn-only.md) - For TCP only `SYN` packets must be load-balanced

 ### Build

 ```
 make -C src help
 make -C src -j8
+./nfqlb.sh build_image    # Build the test docker image
 ```
 Linked with `-lmnl -lnetfilter_queue` so you must install those.

 ## Try it locally

 You must have some targets.
-You can for instance use docker
+We use docker containers, but anything
-containers, but anything with an ip-address (not loopback) will do.
+with an ip-address (not loopback) will do.

 Bring up some container targets;
 ```